Healthcare Minimum Viable Product Development: How to Build an MVP and Optimize Your Budget for Medical Application

 - Mostly refers to consumer-grade healthcare software, like mobile applications for health control, fitness/wellness, and more.
 Professional-grade medical MVPs are tested under controlled clinical conditions different from a free-market examination.

-- Is about clever prioritization of product features in offshore software development management.
+- Is about clever prioritization of product features in nearshore software development management.

 - Can bring certain benefits to healthcare product development startups.